joshbegley/nyt-latest/previous.md

 `Colorado led the country in bank robberies, per capita, for three years starting in 2021.
 Law enforcement officials found innovative ways to crack the crime wave.`\
 https://nytimes.com/2025/07/16/us/bank-robberies-nicknames-colorado.html

-**There’s a Lot to Dig in Donkey Kong Bananza**\
+**Thereâs a Lot to Dig in Donkey Kong Bananza**\
 `A Dante-like descent brims with valuable fossils and gold, but also sharp thorns, burning lava and icy water.`\
 https://nytimes.com/2025/07/16/arts/donkey-kong-bananza-review.html

 **Sweden among 'best teams in the world', says captain Asllani**\
-`England’s quarter-final opponents in the 2025 European Championships have reached the semi-finals of the last four major tournaments.`\
+`Englandâs quarter-final opponents in the 2025 European Championships have reached the semi-finals of the last four major tournaments.`\
 https://nytimes.com/athletic/6497960/2025/07/16/sweden-best-world-england-euro-2025-asllani/

 **Montenegrin soccer club banned by UEFA for 10 years for match-fixing**\